Vegan Mushroom Carnitas

 Made on the stove top with all the classic flavors of traditional Mexican carnitas, then quickly caramelized under the broiler flames in the orange gravy for just a couple of minutes until crisp at the edges.

 Freshly squeezed orange juice and Chanterelle or king Oyster mushrooms that shred so beautifully you won’t believe it.
 You can forget the jackfruit at least for the cooler months when chanterelles are in season.
 Okay fine, you can use that canned jackfruit here instead too if that’s all you have on hand.

 Orange, garlic, chili, a little cumin and coriander powders for that authentic flavor you expect.
-Perfect in a brown rice bowl, mixed with fajitas, roasted potatoes or in street style tacos for Taco Tuesday.
+Perfect in a brown rice pilaf bowl, mixed with fajitas, roasted potatoes or in street style tacos for Taco Tuesday.

-Topped with a little salsa verde or a drizzle of chimichurri sauce, these vegan carnitas are so good I might even make them for Christmas dinner!
+Topped with a little salsa verde or a drizzle of chimichurri sauce, these carnitas are so good I might even make them for Christmas dinner!

 Why we love these vegan carnitas:

-note worthy: Porcini, king oyster mushrooms and even shiitakes shred very nice as well, so feel free to adapt this recipe to whatever is in season and available in your region.
+Porcini, king oyster mushrooms and even shiitakes shred very nice as well, so feel free to adapt this recipe with whatever is in season, having a moment and available in your region.
 Also make sure to try these divine Vegan Scallops made from King Oysters and our fan favorite tzatziki drizzled Gyros.